TL;DR:

 - Use negative keywords

 This is more pure SEO advice, but it will help nevertheless.
 Set negative keywords and ensure that your ad won’t show up for the wrong crowd.
 For example, if you provide a white-label ad server, then you could set “free, open-source ad server” as a negative keyword.
+For search ads, bidding on relevant keywords is the single fastest way to improve CTR because it aligns your ad with actual user intent.

 - Use emotional triggers